 This refers to costs that arise from environmental impacts.
-In the case of food, this refers to all the negative impacts on the environment that occur during its production along the entire value chain.
-This includes their agricultural production, transport or further processing and marketing.
+In the case of food, this refers to all the negative impacts on the environment that occur during its production along the entire This includes value chain. agricultural production, transport or further processing and marketing.
 Environmental costs include, for example, costs for necessary cleaning measures of drinking water after improper use of pesticides in agriculture.
 Environmental costs also include the costs of repairing storm damage, which is occurring more frequently due to climate change.